-Between June and September each summer, Yankee Paw Paddlers, Inc. offers days and times for members only training at our privately owned training beach.
+Between June and September each summer, Yankee Paw Paddlers, Inc. offers days and times for members only training at a privately owned training beach.
 Members may sign up for alone time with their dog or they can reserve time to work with a group of members on specific skills and swim conditioning.

 Reserved sessions are divided into 20 minute blocks of time.
 Members may train as many dogs as they need within their reserved time.
 Members may sign up for more than one session per day.

 There must always be a beach supervisor on record for each training period or there is no use of the lake.
-Beach supervisors are members who volunteer to surpervise the running order of teams signed up, collect fees, maintain safety and order, oversee the proper use of and storage of equipment, and ensure the beach and pool house is clean at the end of the day.
+Beach supervisors are members who volunteer to surpervise the running order of teams signed up, maintain safety and order, oversee the proper use of and storage of equipment, and ensure the beach and pool house is clean at the end of the day.